 The Borrower agrees to borrow from the Lender and the Lender agrees to lend to the Borrower a sum as stated in Approval Notice.

-Total Loan Amount should not exceed the available Reserve Credit Limit at a time.
+Total Loan Amount should not exceed the available Reserve Loan Limit at a time.

 Loan Term